SteliosKarvanis/NER_framework/README.md

 ## Usage

 ### Configs
-Set up the configs in the file `config.py`:
-1. `LABELS`: In a list format (If some label may have more than one word, create a B-label and a I-label, for the begining and intermediate words, respectively).
-2. `TRAIN_CONFIGS`: The training configs, such as the number of iterations, dropout, etc.
+Set up the labels in the file `labels.py`, should have a 'O' label for label as empty, and for each entity X, create labels `B-X` and `I-X`, for label as begin and inside label respectively, for multi words entities.

 ### Data Labeling
 To label the data, create a text file with the sentences to be labeled with one sentence by line, then label it with the `labeling tool`, by running the following command: